typedb/typedb-docs/10-query/01b-pattern-negation.md

 }
 ```

 However!
-If we do a projection onto `$x` variable to compare results with the variant with `$y` being unbounded, i.e. if we execute:
+If we now do a projection onto thr `$x` variable to compare the results with our previous query variant where
+the `$y` variable is unbounded, i.e. if we execute:

 ```
 match